flowdriven/acme-project-tso-re/README.md

 Should messages be processed in real-time as they arrive, or in scheduled batches?

 #### Suggested Approach:
-Batch processing (e.g., hourly) is recommended to balance throughput and system load.
+* Batch processing (e.g., hourly) is recommended to balance throughput and system load.
-Real-time processing may be considered if latency requirements are strict.
+* Real-time processing may be considered if latency requirements are strict.

 ### Pipeline Triggering Mechanism

 #### Open Question:
-How should the pipeline be triggered—event-driven or scheduled?
+How should the pipeline be triggered: event-driven or scheduled?

 #### Suggested Approach:
-If files are dropped in cloud storage (e.g., S3, Azure Blob), use event-driven triggers.
+* If files are dropped in cloud storage (e.g., S3, Azure Blob), use event-driven triggers.
-Otherwise, use scheduled DAGs (e.g., every hour in Airflow).
+* Otherwise, use scheduled DAGs (e.g., every hour in Airflow).

 #### Best Practices:
-Use Airflow sensors (e.g., S3KeySensor, FileSensor) for event-driven pipelines.
+* Use Airflow sensors (e.g., S3KeySensor, FileSensor) for event-driven pipelines.
-Combine with timeout and fallback logic to avoid stuck DAGs.
+* Combine with timeout and fallback logic to avoid stuck DAGs.

 ### File Retention and Lifecycle